Munden, Kansas: Education

-The community is served by Republic County USD 109 public school district.
+The community is served by Republic County USD 109 public school district, with schools located in Belleville.
 It was formed in 2006 by the consolidation of Belleville USD 427 and Hillcrest USD 455.
-The Republic County High School mascot is Republic County Buffaloes.
+The Republic County High School team name is Republic County Buffaloes.

 Munden schools were closed through school unification.
-The Munden High School mascot was Munden Bulldogs.
+The Munden High School team name was Munden Bulldogs.